raziel-razmattaz/hobby-tracker/README.md

 ## Must-Haves:

+1. ~~Basic Hobby Store in Pinia~~

--> ~~Hobby Manager (Add & Delete Hobbies)~~
+1. ~~Basic Hobby Manager (Add & Delete Hobbies) through Store Access~~

--> ~~Save Hobbies in LocalStorage~~

--> ~~Mark which Hobbies you did today~~

--> ~~Checkmarks only Checked when current date == last date~~

--> Implement Vuex for easy, centralised shared hobby data access
+1. Save Hobby Store in LocalStorage

+1. Checkmark Hobbies you persist that data ("doneToday")

+1. Toggling checkmark on records current date in HobbyHistory

+1. Toggling checkmark off removes current date in HobbyHistory

+1. Checkmarks show correctly according to HobbyHistory upon Page Reload

+1. Unchecking should revert to show previous latest save date

+1. If no latest date exist, display "Never" in place of date

+1. Basic Statistics component (display all Hobby Data) trough Store Access

--> How long has it been since you’ve last done [hobby]?
+1. Calculated Statistics: How long has it been since you’ve last done [hobby]?

--> ~~Unchecking should redo to old last done date~~

--> LocalStorage Save Frequency in last 30 days + LastDate for each Hobby

--> Suggest 3 Activties based on previous data (or random if none exists)

--> Present how much you do each Hobby (somehow)
+1. Calculated Statistics: How frequently did you do [hobby] in the last 30 days?

+1. Clear Hobby Data after 30 days, except for the latest two times the Hobby was done

+1. Calculated Hobby Statistics: Barebones Graphical Presentation

+1. Basic Suggestions Component: Highlight up to 3 neglected hobbies (or random, if no data)

+1. Main Menu Component

--> Ability to switch components in the Main Frame
+1. Ability to switch out Hobby List, Statistics and Suggestions components in Main Menu using Button Toggle

--> Main Frame

--> Screens: Hobby Manager (+ simple stats?), Stats (in depth), Suggestions

--> Finished UI Design (pastel + goth variants)
+1. Figma: Finished UI Design (pastel + goth variants)

 ## Also Must-Haves (but only after the top ones are done)

--> Reset All Frequency Data
+1. Statistics Component: Reset All Frequency Data

--> Delete All Hobbies (incl Frequency Data)
+1. Hobby Component: Delete All Hobbies (incl Frequency Data)

--> UI Dark and Light Mode Switch

--> Implement UI

--> Flap-Out Sidebar

--> Responsive UI Mobile and Desktop (woo)

--> Tutorial/Intro Screen

--> Hobby Categories (Creative, Stimulating, Physical, Productive, Social)
+1. Pinia Store: Hobby Categories (Creative, Stimulating, Physical, Productive, Social)

--> Ability to Filter by Hobby (4 Buttons at the top!
-You know what I mean)
+1. Pinia Store/Hobby Component: Ability to Filter by Hobby Categories (Button Toggle)

+1. Basic About/Intro Component to explain Hobby Tracker Functionality

--> Alerts/Notifs when you load, like “You haven’t done X in over 2 weeks, why don’t you try it again?”
+1. Notification upon load i.e. “You haven’t done [hobby] in over 2 weeks, why don’t you try it again?”

--> Import/Export!!

--> Host on Git or Itch (unlisted) or something!
+1. Import/Export LocalStorage Save Data

+1. CSS: Implement UI Design

+1. CSS: Ensure responsive UI on Mobile and Desktop

+1. CSS: UI Dark and Light Mode Switch

+1. Host Hobby Tracker Free